Modern slavery statement for financial year 2022/23

 Our business

-IDPP Consulting Limited are an IT, IT Security and Telecoms recruitment business, and Project and Resource Solutions business, operating with the United Kingdom, with three offices and 30 employees.
+IDPP Consulting Limited are an IT, IT Security and Telecoms recruitment business, and Project and Resource Solutions business, operating with the United Kingdom, with four offices and 22 employees.

 Our high-risk areas